 After you get paid a couple of times and your Korean bank account has accumulated a balance, consider asking your bank about a credit card.
 Why are credit cards worth considering?
 Deals, deals, deals.
 The major merchants are tightly interconnected, and the system rewards loyalty, a lot.
 Since every card is different, I won’t get into specifics.
 But, in general, benefits may include discounts at some of the popular chain restaurants, cafes, theme parks, etc. And some of them can be used for public transportation as well.

 - Call the English customer service center if you need help with something other than a simple transaction.

 - Visit a bank branch specifically for foreigners if it’s convenient.

-- Get a check/debit card that you can use to pay for public transportation.
+- Some check/debit cards may be used to pay for public transportation.

-- Use a credit card to save money on purchases at certain shops, restaurants, and entertainment venues.
+- Credit cards may provide discounts on purchases at certain shops, restaurants, and entertainment venues.